 ProMetric imagers can be paired easily with specialized optics to perform small-object and view angle analyses.
 Radiant’s AR/VR lens features an optical design that replicates the human pupil size (3.6 mm) and eye position within headsets (with an external aperture for positioning the imaging entrance pupil at the headset lens).
 This, combined with a horizontal field-of-view to 120 degrees, enables the system to measure the display from the vantage point of a human user.

 The same ProMetric system can be used to measure micro displays outside of a headset, with interchangeable lenses that accommodate measurement over a wide range of working distances and view angles.
-For view angle performance measurement, Radiant’s conoscope lens evaluates displays to 0.06 degrees per CCD pixel at a single measurement point.
+For view angle performance measurement, Radiant’s FPD conoscope lens evaluates displays to 0.06 degrees per CCD pixel at a single measurement point.
 The lens captures luminance, radiance, angular contrast, CIE chromaticity coordinates, and correlated color temperature (CCT) for consistency across all viewing angles simultaneously.

 Measuring Augmented Projections

 Projections of AR and MR displays are superimposed over a user’s visible surroundings to supplement the real world with digital information.
 As with head-up displays (HUDs) used in the latest automotive and aerospace technologies, these projections must seamlessly blend and interact with physical elements in view at a variety of locations and depths.
 To function correctly, AR and MR projections require precise control of position, light, and color for viewing on an infinite plane.